 With over 270,000 members it is the largest conservation charity in Scotland.
 It depends for its support on donations, legacies, grants and membership subscriptions.
 Established in 1931 the Trust acts as guardian of the nation’s magnificent heritage of architectural, scenic and historic treasures.
 As an independent charity, not a government department, it acts on behalf of everyone to safeguard Scottish heritage.
 The Trust is unique in that its activities cover the full range of the cultural, built and natural heritage.
 A key challenge is to make this relevant to the people of Scotland and all those who have an interest in Scotland’s magnificent heritage.

-Early in 2006 the Trust faced several significant challenges – a loss on a number of high profile events designed to raise significant funds and the resignation of several senior managers including the CEO.
+The Trust were facing several significant challenges – a loss on a number of high profile events designed to raise significant funds and the resignation of several senior managers including the CEO.

 =mc was asked to do three things: